kaumonaung/gfn-question-pool/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Copyright

+All rights reserved.
+This code is part of a paid certified course and may not be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the copyright holder, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

+This code is provided exclusively for participants of the certified course for the duration specified in the course materials.
+Unauthorized use, reproduction, or distribution of this code is strictly prohibited.
+By accessing or using this code, you agree to abide by these terms.